 That equates to almost 100 harassment charges reported each day by employees.
 If one takes into account that not all incidents are actually reported to the EEOC, it would mean that hundreds of acts of workplace harassment may be occurring on a daily basis.

-How Workplace Harassment is Defined
+Defining Workplace Harassment